-As new residents of Boston, the more we experience of the city and region, the more we love it.
-While not as buzzing as New York, Boston is a gorgeous and exciting city when you know where to go.
-And one of the best parts about living here or visiting the area are all the incredible day trips you can take, to places like the New Hampshire and Maine coast.
+One of the best parts about living in Boston or visiting the area are all the incredible day trips you can take, to places like the New Hampshire and Maine coast.
 As we live near downtown Boston and parking spaces are expensive, and limited in our area of Allston, we choose not to own a car.
-We rely on public transport and when need be, we conveniently rent cars from zipcar either by the hour or by the day.
+We rely on public transport and when we need it, we rent cars from zipcar either by the hour or by the day.

-Then it was back in the car to zip just across the bridge from Portsmouth into Maine.
-We stopped for more scenic photos before arriving in a traffic jam to watch sunset at the famous Cape Neddick Lighthouse, near York.
-Often referred to as “Nubble” Lighthouse, this is a great spot but if you want to watch the sunset here, consider arriving a bit earlier on summer evenings, otherwise you’ll be waiting in a long cue of cars and struggle to find a parking spot, like we did.
+A fantastic place to watch sunset is at the famous Cape Neddick Lighthouse, near York.
+Often referred to as “Nubble” Lighthouse, this is one of the most famous lighthouses in the United States.
+So if you want to watch the sunset here, consider arriving a bit earlier on summer evenings, otherwise you’ll be waiting in a long cue of cars and struggle to find a parking spot, like we did.
 We were surprised to find nearly 20 cameras atop tripods, photographing this historic spot.
 Because of Maine’s rocky and hazardous coastline for ships, US President Rutherford B. Hayes appropriated $15,000 to build the lighthouse in 1874.
 It was completed in 1879 and is still functional today.